Get help with using our data

 Regional trade

-Regional Trade Statistics (RTS) data is compiled by merging trade data collected by HMRC with employment data from the Inter-Departmental Business Register (IDBR).
 A business’ trade is allocated to a region based on the proportion of its employees employed in that region.

-Regional data is released quarterly, and available by partner country and aggregated product.
-The RTS uses the Standard International Trade Classification (SITC) which classifies goods more broadly, which is not as detailed as the Overseas Trade Statistics.
+The RTS uses the Standard International Trade Classification (SITC) which classifies goods more broadly.
+It is not as detailed as the Overseas Trade Statistics.

 Regional trade data is not available for some non-EU countries.
 This is to ensure business confidentiality.